 Integrating a data security tool, like Metomic, with Notion can add an extra layer of security and control, ensuring employees can carry out their responsibilities effectively while keeping data protected.

 However, the security of any data within Notion is based on various factors such as employee usage, and correct configuration processes.
-It is far too easy for employees to share an entire Notion workspace when attempting to share a single page.
+It is far too easy for employees to share an entire Notion workspace when attempting to share a single page, meaning using Notion is not entirely secure from data breaches.

 Staying up to date with any new Notion security features is key for understanding how best to make the most of Notion’s in-built security measures.